lessw2020/Moonlight/README.md

 )
 tokenizer = AutoTokenizer.from_pretrained(model_path, trust_remote_code=True)

-prompt = "Give me a short introduction to large language model." messages = [
+messages = [
     {"role": "system", "content": "You are a helpful assistant provided by Moonshot-AI."}, {"role": "user", "content": "Is 123 a prime?"}